webaware/flexible-map/readme.txt

 1. Upload this plugin to your /wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Get an [API Key from Google](https://developers.google.com/maps/documentation/javascript/) and add it to Settings > Flexible Map
-3. Add the shortcode `[flexiblemap]` to your pages / posts to embed maps
+4. Add the shortcode `[flexiblemap]` to your pages / posts to embed maps

 There are two ways to load maps with this plugin: